ameyayeg/ameyayeg/README.md

 Ameya [uh-may]: The name Ameya is primarily a gender-neutral name of Indian origin that means boundless.

 ## What?
 I enjoy building full-stack applications in Javascript.
-You'll usually find me coding in React and Node JS, but I tinker with Ruby on Rails and Mongo DB for backend-intense projects.
+You'll usually find me coding in Angular and Typescript, but I tinker with Cold Fusion and Java for backend-intense projects.

 ## Before?
 I used to be a breaking news reporter.
 I got my start at the Bonnyville Nouvelle, a community newspaper that served its namesake small-town in the Canadian prairies.
 I was part of the Edmonton Journal team that won a National Newspaper Award in the breaking news category for our coverage of the devastating 2015 Fort McMurray wildfires.
 I finished my news career at the Star, where I covered energy, transport and municipal politics.